 Why organizations are engaging Independent Contractors and including a contingent workforce in their growth strategies

-Technology has revolutionized the working world, and the nature of employment is changing.
+Technology, and the pandemic, has revolutionized the working world and the nature of employment is changing.

 In fact, organizations have dramatically increased their use of contingent workers over the past 10 years as they struggle with rising labor costs and the need for a workforce that can quickly adapt to market conditions.